-The Supercomputing Frontiers 2018 conference was held in Warsaw, Poland for the first time when previously, it was held in Singapore.
+This year, the Supercomputing Frontiers 2018 conference was held in Warsaw, Poland for the first time, after previously being held in Singapore.
 The conference format was 3 days of presentations covering a wide range of topics in HPC and the fourth day hosted workshops.
 Presenters travelled from the US, Europe and Russia.
 The hosting of the conference in Poland shows how the country has advanced in utilising HPC for scientific, academic and industrial research and shows its HPC ambitions, and its willingness to share and collaborate with others.
-The first three days covered topics from security for HPC, using HPC for bioinformatics, computational cosmology, advances in HPC hardware, and novel technologies such as quantum computing, any many other interesting topics.
+The first three days covered topics from security for HPC, using HPC for bioinformatics, computational cosmology, advances in HPC hardware, and novel technologies such as quantum computing, as well as many other interesting topics.

 - Jon Gibson of NAG presented an introduction to performance profiling and why profiling is important in identifying performance issues.
 He introduced the POP profiling methodology that has been used throughout the project and ended with case studies of applications that have benefited from the POP service.